 The coronavirus outbreak has clearly affected how students and families navigate the college admission process.
-We understand that many communities have experienced school closures or restricted activities, and that families around the world are enduring financial strain and loss of loved ones.
+Even as we see comunities starting to rebuild and reopen, we understand that many have experienced school closures or restricted activities, and that families around the world are enduring financial strain and loss of loved ones.
 We are committed to working with schools and families to ensure all candidates receive full consideration for Northwestern’s incoming classes.
 Secondary school officials with questions or concerns about undergraduate admissions should contact email@example.com, primarily if a student will not be able to complete their secondary school education.

-In any given year, we recognize that the college admission process can be filled with challenges and anxiety.
-But this spring, students face unprecedented considerations as the pandemic brings profound change to our daily lives.
+In any given year, we recognize that the college admission process can be filled with challenges and anxiety and student face unprecedented considerations as the pandemic has brought—and continues to bring—profound change to our daily lives.
 To help address some of these considerations, our Director of Undergraduate Admission, Liz Kinsley, has written this blog post for prospective applicants.

 What are Northwestern’s testing policies for the upcoming admission cycle?

-What should students do if they are having trouble submitting documents (e.g., a transcript) from my high school or these documents are not available?
+What should students do if they are having trouble submitting documents (e.g., a transcript) from a high school or these documents are not available?

 We know that the COVID-19 pandemic has impacted students and communities in unexpected ways, disrupting the day-to-day processes for many schools.
 Our office believes that students should not be penalized for things that are outside of their control.
 If you anticipate challenges submitting items to complete your application, please contact us so that we can work with you to gather the necessary documents.